A Guide to Different Types of Wine Glasses

 White wine glasses

-White wine glasses come in many different varieties - from narrow sauvignon blanc glasses to wider ones for full-flavoured whites, such as chardonnay.
+White wine glasses come in many different varieties - from narrow sauvignon blanc glasses to wider ones for full-flavored whites, such as chardonnay.
 Generally, however, they tend to have a smaller bowl so excess oxidation doesn’t interfere with a white wine’s crisp taste and cooler serving temperature.

 Enjoy white wine at its most crisp and refreshing with Waterford’s crystal white wine glasses.